 The Italian hairdresser in my hometown succeeded where Sun In failed: transforming me from a mousey brown into a blonde bombshell.
 It wasn’t a pain-free process (in those days, highlights were administered via an agonising cap rather than through the much more pleasant foil technique we know today), but the results – a head of shiny, golden locks – were worth every minute in bleach.

 I was hooked and subsequently the money earned from my Saturday shop job at Watford Football Club was spent at the salon– so great was my desire to be blonde.
 And for good reason: back home, I felt glamorous (for a suburban school girl) and fearless following a peroxide fix.
 In Britain, I can confidently declare, blondes definitely have more fun.

 Not so in Beijing, as I have been learning to my peril ever since I arrived in China’s capital five months ago.
 It was fun to start with: light bulbs went off as I sauntered around Sanlitun Village (a hip hangout for Beijing’s trendsetters) as locals whipped out their cameras to take pictures of the unusual looking creature with the cropped platinum ‘do.
 On those occasions, I felt – albeit fleetingly – like a Hollywood A lister!

-Don’t get me wrong, I adore Beijing – partly because it is so much richer in local colour than its southern sibling Shanghai.
-But being flaxen haired in Beijing isn’t a barrel of laughs and for the first time in my adult life I am no longer dye-ing (pardon the pun) to be blonde, with its bleaching side effects.
+Don’t get me wrong, I adore Beijing – partly because it is so much richer in local color than its southern sibling Shanghai.
+But being flaxen-haired in Beijing isn’t a barrel of laughs and for the first time in my adult life I am no longer dye-ing (pardon the pun) to be blonde, with its bleaching side effects.